bodrick/awesome/TOPICS.md

 *   [thednp/bootstrap.native](https://github.com/thednp/bootstrap.native) - Native JavaScript for Bootstrap
 *   [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
-*   [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast JavaScript and CSS bundler and minifier
+*   [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast bundler for the web
 *   [select2/select2](https://github.com/select2/select2) - Select2 is a jQuery based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.
 *   [olifolkerd/tabulator](https://github.com/olifolkerd/tabulator) - Interactive Tables and Data Grids for JavaScript
 *   [rome/tools](https://github.com/rome/tools) - Unified developer tools for JavaScript, TypeScript, and the web